q9design/nimble/node/elements/lib/README.md

 dom.innerHTML = l+b+r  // provide content

-// when your instance is attached or detatched from the dom this.attached = function(){ console.log('hi!') }
+// when an instance is attached or detatched from the dom this.attached = function(){ console.log('hi!') }
 this.detached = function(){ console.log('bye!') }